GMELab/lmutils.r/README.md

 ## Important Notes

 - RData files **CANNOT** be read in parallel like the other formats.
-It is **HIGHLY** recommended to convert RData files to another format using `lmutils::convert_files` before processing them.
+It is **HIGHLY** recommended to convert RData files to another format using `lmutils::convert_file` before processing them.
 The fastest and smallest format is `rkyv.gz`.
 - RData files are assumed to be compressed without looking for a `.gz` file extension.
 - All files are looked for in the current working directory.
 - All files are written to the current working directory.